CEHI-code-repos/RateStabilizingToolbox/tutorial/tutorial.md

         | 65              | up              |
         | 35              | up              |
     These settings will generate crude rates for each age group within the *AgeGroup* field, and age standardized rates for individuals 35 to 64, 65 and up, and 35 and up using the 2010 standard population.
 Not specifying these fields will generate crude rates for the total population.
-5. Name your **Output Table** `MI_county_ageStd_RST` and note its location; if your output table does not appear in the standalone tables automatically you may have to navigate to its location and add it in manually
+7. Name your **Output Table** `MI_county_ageStd_RST` and note its location; if your output table does not appear in the standalone tables automatically you may have to navigate to its location and add it in manually
     <img src="photos/RSTFilledWAges.png" width="350">
-6. Run the tool
+8. Run the tool

 ## Understanding the output
 1. Within the **Contents** pane, right click on `MI_county_ageStd_RST` and click **Open**
 2. Notice that each age group has three columns:
     -   *median_{ageGroup}* - the estimated rate
+    -   *CI{credibleLevel}lower_{ageGroup}* - the lower bound of the credible interval
+    -   *CI{credibleLevel}upper_{ageGroup}* - the upper bound of the credible interval
-    -   *maxCI_{ageGroup}* - the maximum confidence interval able to be generated for the estimate rate
+    -   *maxCI_{ageGroup}* - the maximum credible interval able to be generated for the estimate rate
-    -   *reliable_{ageGroup}* - 1 = maximum confidence interval is greater than or equal to 0.95, 0 =  maximum confidence interval is less than 0.95
 3. At this point you are all set!
 Simply join your table to your feature and symbolize those areas with reliable estimates.